jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <p style="text-align: center;">Illustration on the behavior of various learning algorithms, from [41].</p>

+<a name='regularization'></a>
+### Regularization Methods

+The learning capacity of a network is defined by its number of weights and its depth.
+A deep architecture will typically have millions (AlexNet has 60M parameters, and the VGG16 has 138M parameters), and a majority of those come from the fully-connected layers as conv layers have weight sharing which decreases their number.
+A single fully-connected layer with 4,096 neurons, where its input layer also has 4,096 neurons, will contain 16M parameters on its own (4,096 x 4,096).
+A model with so many parameters can easily overfit to any training dataset, as it has the capacity to memorize it.
+To avoid the overfitting problem, several regularization methods have been proposed for deep architectures.
+These include:

+- L1/L2 regularization: This method tries to avoid spiking values of weights by adding a penalization to their squared magnitude.
+- Dropout [27]: This method sets to zero random neurons with a certain probability during training, sparsifying the ANN connectivity in practice.
+Dropout is most useful on fully-connected layers.
+- Batch Normalization [39]: This method normalizes each input batch by both mean and variance, typically after fully-connected layers.
+It serves both as a regularizing and to solve problems related with weight initialization, while also speeding up convergence.
+- Layer Normalization [44]: This method is similar to batch normalization, but mean and variance are computed at layer level.
+This is particularly useful for RNN (where batch normalization is not directly applicable) and fully-connected layers, but it does not work very well for conv layers.
+It can speed up convergence even faster than batch normalization.

+See [24] for further details on regularization methods.

 <a name='cnn'></a>
 ### Convolutional Neural Networks

 Convolutional Neural Networks (CNN) are based on a special type of neuron: convolutional neurons.
 Typically, convolutional neurons have a limited input, e.g., are only connected with a few neurons from the previous layer.
 In contrast, neurons from fully-connected layers are connected to all the neurons from the previous layer.
+The idea of convolution can be applied to an input of any dimensionality.
+In here we detail convolution in the context of 2D data (hence, 2D convolution), because its the most common case, and because its easier to understand.
+Once 2D convolution is understood, the reader should be aware that the same concepts applicable to 2D data can be applied to 3D or higher dimensionality data, by coherently increasing the dimensionality of the convolution.

-For defining their input connectivity, conv neurons assume the existence of a two-dimensional structure in the data.
-To capture spatially consistent patterns occuring in a subset of the input, conv neurons are connected to a set of neurons from the previous layer that define squared patches.
+For defining their input connectivity, conv neurons assume the existence of a certain structure in the data (e.g., two-dimensional structure in two-dimensional data).
+To capture spatially consistent patterns occuring in a subset of the input, conv neurons are connected to a set of neurons from the previous layer that define squared patches (in the case of two-dimensional convolutions).

 <div style="text-align:center">
     <img src="/images/convolution2.png" width="350">